Home » Conferences » How to's » How to Network at a Conference

 Head to the Gym (and on-site Starbucks): Go to the hotel gym if working out is a regular part of your day.
 It’s a terrific location to network with other conference attendees outside of the formal setting of the event.

-Also Read: How to List Conference Presentations on Resume
+Also Read: How to Organize Conference for a Small Business

 Don’t feel like hitting the gym?
 Another fantastic area to meet and interact is at the hotel’s or conference center’s Starbucks.